Peptide vaccine

-Peptide-based synthetic vaccines, also called epitope vaccines, are subunit vaccines made from peptides.
+Peptide-based synthetic vaccines (epitope vaccines) are subunit vaccines made from peptides.
 The peptides mimic the epitopes of the antigen that triggers direct or potent immune responses.
 Peptide vaccines can not only induce protection against infectious pathogens and non-infectious diseases but also be utilized as therapeutic cancer vaccines, where peptides from tumor-associated antigens are used to induce an effective anti-tumor T-cell response.

 History

 The traditional vaccines are the whole live or fixed pathogens.
 The second generation of vaccines is mainly the protein purified from the pathogen.
 The third generation of vaccines is the DNA or plasmid that can express the proteins of the pathogen.
 Peptide vaccines are the latest step in the evolution of vaccines.

 Advantages and disadvantages

 Compared with the traditional vaccines such as the whole fixed pathogens or protein molecules, the peptide vaccines have several advantages and disadvantages.